BTS sweep all 4 grand prizes at Mnet Asian Music Awards for third year

 This is the third year in a row that they have won all four grand prize (or daesang) categories.

-BTS were unable to attend the ceremony in Paju City in South Korea's Gyeonggi Province due to changes in quarantine requirements after their return from their United States concerts in early December.
+BTS were unable to attend the ceremony in Paju City in South Korea's Gyeonggi Province due to changes in quarantine requirements after their return from their United States concerts earlier this month.

 BTS also won Best Group (Male), Best Dance Performance (Male Group), Best Music Video, TikTok Favourite Moment and a Worldwide Fan's Choice Top 10.